 Continuous Optimization and Maintenance

-Once the core work was done, we focused mostly on maintenance and improving whatever we could with the budget we had at hands.
+Once the core work was done, we focused mostly on maintenance and improving whatever we could with the budget we had at hand.

 We focused on improving crawling/indexing, as this is the most crucial thing you can do to improve E-commerce shop SEO performance.